vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 No such invocation in Brhadaranyaka, so that too shows the statement is a rather trivial one, made from the basis of laukika knowledge.

 @OkK-c4y

+Let's see what the Br.U.
+Bhashya means:

+Fire is the world, fuel is the earth, smoke is the fire(on earth), the flames are the night and so on.
+The first term and the second term are related in some way.
+The earth is fuel because it nourishes the world i.e fire.
+Similarly, the night is the flame because the cause of flames is the fuel, and the cause of night is the earth, as night is the shadow of the earth.
+The relationship between the earth and night is correlated with the relationship between fuel and flames.
+The point is to have a meditation upon the world as Agni and this is facilitated by the correlations between the different phenomenon of the two.
+The phenomenon themselves are not very important.

+I do not see any need for a stretched interpretation that the earth element or meru are reason for night.
+Prthiviichhaaya only means shadow of earth; any extra efforts in interpretation are unnecessary.
+Yes the Meru and earth elements are different forms of earth itself, but they are not mentioned directly here.
+Tikakara also doesn't mention anything like that, he discusses the shadow of Earth itself and not some modification or part of it .

+The earth element in air simply cannot explain our experience of sun's movement, rising or setting.
+And with regards to meru, it being in the north cannot explain the setting of the sun in the west.

+Our daily experience of sun rising from east into south and setting in west and disappearing in north actually corresponds to the experience of the people of Yama's loka.
+Are we in Yama's loka?
+No, it is specifically mentioned as another place.

+So what is the cause of rising and setting, the torch like sun model wherein regional light and darkness could be present, or the meru's shadow causes rising and setting?
+The meru's shadow model works better for the 4 puris if meru is considered to be in the centre with sun revolving around it, as it is more indicated in the scriptures.
+However, both of these will not work for us.

+In the meru shadow model, the rising of the sun's disc cannot appear as the upper half disc; it would appear sideways.
+Similarly for setting.
+The only model that work (at least naively) for is either the helio or geocentric model, and the earth itself causing night.
+The same, very obvious and perceptible model wherein sun just moves east-west, then goes below causing shadow of earth, or night, is explained in Br.
+Bhashya.

+Only possible explanation: Just as Indra, Yama, Varuna, Soma are not perceptible, their worlds too are not, though associated with certain directions.
+The movement of the sun there is different from the one seen in our world, the beings and their lifespans are also different there.
+To correlate these Puranic accounts with the real world is not wise.
+Studying the Upanishadam, Bhashyam and the Tika, this would be  clear.

+Tikakara (Anandagiri's) reference in the tika on Br.
+U. Bhashya

+उद्भुत्य पृथिवीछायं निर्मितं मण्डलाकृति
+स्वर्भनोस् तु बृहत्-स्थानं तृतीयं यत् तमोमयं

+Refutes both Meru and earth element in air position promptly .
 </details>